Deployment Manager

 Export the package from the source environment, and deploy it in the target environment.

 3. Optional: You can select multiple packages to export together.
-When you select the Export link you can choose to export each package separately or to export them together as a single ZIP file.
+When you select the Export button you can choose to export each package separately or to export them together as a single ZIP file.

 Importing a Package